krustacean/reimburser/submission/submission.md

 7. Create a "watchlist" and criteria for notification
 4. Compare cost of purchased item to cost of same item at other stores
 8. Have watchlist notify you if price drops below a certain threshold
+7. Create a "watchlist" and criteria for notification
+4. Compare cost of purchased item to cost of same item at other stores
+8. Have watchlist notify you if price drops below a certain threshold

 ##### User Stories